sumukhrr/Calculator-using-Kotlin/README.md

 4.Adding additional size and format chnages in activity_main.xml 5.Placing Expression builder compile ‘net.objecthunter:exp4j:0.4.8’ inside build gradle 6.Writing code in kotlin using three concepts 1.Functions 2.Overriding of functions 3.Calling Buttons using SetonclickListener
-7.run app using emulator or mobile
+7.run app using emulator or mobile,
 Screenshots are uploaded in repo